sudeepag/sudeep.co/_posts/2016-06-10-Hello-World.md

 3. I’m interning as a data scientist at a cutting edge health startup where I get to work with real data and solve real problems.
 I’m learning so much everyday by interacting with entrepreneurs and gaining valuable insight into how a startup functions.

 Over the summer, I hope to write about all of these things, along with random musings about the things I see and read, or the places I visit.
-I also hope to work on a couple of data analytics projects, which I will be tracking as blog posts over the course of the summer.
+I also hope to work on a couple of data analytics projects, the progress of which I will be tracking in blog posts over the course of the summer.